umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

       </ul>
     </td>
     <td>
-    Raised when ContentService.EmptyRecycleBin is called in the API, after the RecycleBin has been emptied.<br/>
+    Published when ContentService.EmptyRecycleBin is called in the API, after the RecycleBin has been emptied.<br/>
     DeletedEntities: The collection of deleted IContent object.
     </td>
   </tr>